kubenext/lissio/web/README.md

-# Contributing to Octant's UI
+# Contributing to Lissio's UI

-This document describes how to setup your development environment to contribute to Octant's UI.
+This document describes how to setup your development environment to contribute to Lissio's UI.

 **Note**: Most the code related to this development is organized under the `web/` directory.